Scille/parsec-cloud/docs/userguide/new_device.rst

 Invite step
 -----------

-Inviting a user is done from the Parsec client:
+Inviting a new device is done from the Parsec client:

 .. image:: invite_device.gif
     :align: center
     :alt: Device invitation process

-Once started the invitation is pending (note you can cancel it though) and an invitation URL and token are displayed.
-Those URL and token should be transfered to the other computer.
+Once started, the invitation is pending (note you can cancel it though) and an invitation URL and token are displayed.
+The URL shoul now be transfered on the invited computer.

 .. warning::